Physical Review A - Atomic, Molecular, and Optical Physics

 Simulating fermionic lattice models with qubits requires mapping fermionic degrees of freedom to qubits.
 The simplest method for this task, the Jordan-Wigner transformation, yields strings of Pauli operators acting on an extensive number of qubits.
 This overhead can be a hindrance to implementation of qubit-based quantum simulators, especially in the analog context.
 Here we thus review and analyze alternative fermion-to-qubit mappings, including the two approaches by Bravyi and Kitaev and the Auxiliary Fermion transformation.
 The Bravyi-Kitaev transform is reformulated in terms of a classical data structure and generalized to achieve a further locality improvement for local fermionic models on a rectangular lattice.
 We conclude that the most compact encoding of the fermionic operators can be done using ancilla qubits with the Auxiliary Fermion scheme.
 Without introducing ancillas, a variant of the Bravyi-Kitaev transform provides the most compact fermion-to-qubit mapping for Hubbard-like models.

 Havlíček, Vojtěch; Troyer, Matthias; and Whitfield, James D., "Operator Locality in the Quantum Simulation of Fermionic Models" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3021.